walshthomas/walshthomasdotcom/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi!
-Welcome to my site.
+Welcome to my website.

 I am a postdoctoral Research Associate in Economics at the <a href="https://www.gla.ac.uk/schools/business/aboutus/" target="_blank"> University of Glasgow's Adam Smith Business School</a>.

 I am an applied macroeconomist with interests in labour economics, firm dynamics, and monetary and fiscal policy.

-I earned my PhD in Economics from the <a href="https://www.eui.eu/en/academic-units/department-of-economics" target="_blank">European University Institute</a>
+I received my PhD in Economics from the <a href="https://www.eui.eu/en/academic-units/department-of-economics" target="_blank">European University Institute</a>
  in Florence.

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.2.1/css/all.min.css">